What patients and families need to know

 The Clinical Immunology Program is led by Michael Keller, M.D., who is the Director of the Jeffrey Modell Diagnostic and Research Center for Primary Immunodeficiency Disorders.
-In a notable first for Children's National, investigators from the Division of Allergy and Immunology and Infectious Disease have begun a joint clinical research program to study Primary Immunodeficiency Disorders, Allergic Diseases and Lyme disease with intramural investigators from the National Institute for Allergy and Infectious Disease.
+In a notable first for Children's National, investigators from the Division of Allergy and Immunology and Infectious Disease have begun a joint clinical research program to study primary immunodeficiency disorders, allergic diseases and Lyme disease with intramural investigators from the National Institute for Allergy and Infectious Disease.
 Funded by a grant from the National Center for Advancing Translational Sciences, the program involves direct partnering with NIH investigators to study the mechanistic biology and natural history of these disorders.
 The Primary Immunodeficiency program, co-led by Drs.
-Keller and Luigi Notarangelo (NIAID) has received IRB approval at both institutions and had their first joint clinic at the Friendship Heights Outpatient Center in February 2018.
+Keller and Luigi Notarangelo (NIAID) has received IRB approval at both institutions and had their first joint clinic at the Children's National Friendship Heights in February 2018.

 Clinical Research in Pediatric and Adolescent HIV Infection

 Tapping into the strength of their translational and basic research, the faculty’s research collaborations are yielding exciting new insights into the pathogenesis and therapy of childhood cancer, hematological disorders and immunological diseases.
 The District of Columbia has the highest rates of HIV infection and AIDS prevalence in the nation, particularly among children and youth.
 This is the result of an overall high HIV prevalence rate in the community, previous high rates of perinatal transmission and a growing number of acquired cases of infection.

 Several investigators are involved in funded research on infection trends and responses to treatment: